The ‘Southern Charm’ Custody Negotiations Are Not Over Yet

 They continued to say that it’s unclear when Dennis was granted 50% custody, but the agreement that they signed initially stated that if Kathryn passed all of her tests since rehab, then at this point, they agreed to 50/50 custody.
 Dennis has never failed a test and so this phase of their agreement guaranteed her joint custody with Ravenel.

-But when the two met for mediation, there were obvious extenuating circumstances that needed to be discussed and worked out, including a lengthy discussion about the destructive influence of Ravenel’s season 5 girlfriend.
-Dennis has expressed concerns about Ravenel’s girlfriend after being threatened by her twice and she asked Ravenel to keep her way.
+But when the two met for mediation, there were obvious extenuating circumstances that needed to be discussed and worked out, including a lengthy discussion about the destructive influence of Ravenel’s Season 5 girlfriend.
+Dennis has expressed concerns about Ravenel’s girlfriend after being threatened by her twice and she asked Ravenel to keep her away.
 The two are said to be working on language that would protect the children.

-Also up for discussion is the matter of Ravenel’s recent legal problems which kept him out of the Southern Charm season 5 reunion.
+Also up for discussion is the matter of Ravenel’s recent legal problems which kept him out of the Southern Charm Season 5 reunion.
 The production company that created the show, Haymaker, said that they were launching their own investigation alongside the Charleston Police.

 “Haymaker, the production company for Southern Charm, and Bravo take allegations like these very seriously.
 Haymaker is conducting an investigation, and once all the information is gathered and carefully reviewed, appropriate action will be taken.”

-Many people thought that the hold up with negotiations was because Kathryn Dennis was seeking 100% custody, and this is not true.
+As the Inquisitr previously reported, many people thought that the hold up with negotiations was because Kathryn Dennis was seeking 100% custody, and this is not true.
 Another matter is child support.
-For the last year, Dennis has been paying Ravenel child support each month, and with the disparity in their incomes (and the fact that Ravenel has been financially supporting his girlfriend who only started working part-time in March for almost a year.
+For the last year, Dennis has been paying Ravenel child support each month, but that may change soon considering the disparity in their incomes and the fact that Ravenel has been financially supporting his girlfriend for almost a year.

 Ravenel had previously stated that he never wanted to battle Dennis for custody again.